VicenteVP/GitLab/quiz.md

 (For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.)

+The SHA for the last commit made by Prof. Xanda on the branch xanda_0000_movie_processing is: 9b257

 2. What is the SHA for the last commit associated with line 9 of this file?

+The last commit associated to line 9 of this file is: b2ed3

 3. What did line 12 of this file say in commit d1d83?

+Line 12 said: "2.
+I should really finish writing this."

 4. What changed between commit e474c and 82045?

+Two changes were made to the file process_movie_data.py

+The line:        gross_sort = lambda x : x["Gross"]
+Was changed to:  gross_sort = lambda x : int(x["Gross"])
+And, the line:   top_five = rows[:-5:-1]
+Was changed to:  top_five = rows[:-6:-1]

 ## Predicting merges